San Gabriel Valley: Demographics and ethnic diversity

 The total population of the San Gabriel Valley in the 2000 Census was 1,510,378 people, of which 1,425,596 were living in the 30 incorporated cities.
 The average size of a household in the San Gabriel Valley according to the 2000 Census was 3.28 persons compared with 2.98 persons for Los Angeles County as a whole.
 Eight cities in the Valley have average household sizes of over four persons, while an unincorporated area, the South San Jose Hills, was at a significant 5.07 persons per household.
 (Most addresses do not use South San Jose Hills as the city but use La Puente, West Covina, or Valinda.)
 At the other end of this scale is Sierra Madre, at 2.20 persons per household.

-The age distribution in the San Gabriel Valley was a little unusual when compared with the County.
-A larger share of the population was aged 10–19, 15.5% versus 14.8% for the County.
+The age distribution in the San Gabriel Valley was a little unusual when compared with the county.
+A larger share of the population was aged 10–19, 15.5% versus 14.8% for the county.
 Also, the Valley had a higher share of people over 45 years of age.
 The income ranges in the San Gabriel Valley area are also quite wide.
 The highest median household income was found in San Marino ($117,267), followed by Bradbury ($100,454).
 At the other end of the scale was El Monte with a median household income of $32,439.
 Four other cities in the Valley had household incomes of less than $40,000.

 Significant percentages of all major ethnic groups reside in San Gabriel Valley communities, and the area is in general one of the most ethnically diverse regions in the country.
-The majority of people residing in the San Gabriel Valley are Hispanics and Asian Americans.
-The communities of Glendora, La Verne, Claremont, Monrovia, Sierra Madre, Pasadena, South Pasadena, and San Dimas have significant Caucasian populations.
+The largest groups residing in the San Gabriel Valley are those of Hispanic and Asian-American origin.
+The communities of Glendora, La Verne, Claremont, Monrovia, Sierra Madre, Pasadena, South Pasadena, and San Dimas have significant White populations.

 The Gabrieleno/Tongva of San Gabriel are headquartered in San Gabriel.
 A small Native American population is also located in Arcadia, Rowland Heights, Walnut, and Diamond Bar.
 Despite the European influx they remained an integral part of the Southern California community, and continue to in the present day.